The Impact of Existing Account Usage on the Likelihood of Switching Accounts in Malawi

 For policymakers interested in promoting financial inclusion, these results suggest that while financial literacy trainings are often ineffective, hands-on experience might lead households to make better financial decisions.
 Providing transfers directly into individual’s bank accounts can encourage usage, increase familiarity with banking products, and improve financial awareness and decision-making.

 Giné, Xavier and Jessica Goldberg.
 2018.
 "Endowment Effects and Usage of Financial Products: Field Evidence from Malawi."
-The World Bank Policy Research Working Paper 8576.
+Working Paper January 2020.

 1 Demirgüç-Kunt, Asli, Leora Klapper, Dorothe Singer, Saniya Ansar, and Jake Hess.
 2018.
 The Global Findex Database 2017: Measuring Financial Inclusion and the Fintech Revolution.
 Washington, DC: World Bank. doi:10.1596/978-1-4648-1259-0.